Ireland in the Eurovision Song Contest 1984

 "Terminal 3" marked Ireland's return to Eurovision following RTÉ's decision to opt out of the 1983 contest because of financial constraints.

 Before Eurovision

 National final

-The final was held at the studios of broadcaster RTÉ in Dublin, hosted by Gay Byrne.
+Radio Telefís Éireann (RTÉ) held the national final on 31 March 1984 at its studios in Dublin, hosted by Gay Byrne.
 Eight songs took part, with the winner chosen by voting from eight regional juries.
 Contestants included 1981 Irish representatives Sheeba, and Charlie McGettigan, who would go on to win Eurovision ten years down the line.